mamonaco1973/aws-active-directory/README.md

 develop-vm:~/aws-active-directory$ ./apply.sh
 NOTE: Validating that required commands are found in your PATH.
 NOTE: aws is found in the current PATH.
-NOTE: packer is found in the current PATH.
 NOTE: terraform is found in the current PATH.
 NOTE: All required commands are available.
 NOTE: Checking AWS cli connection.